 For years, Direct Marketers and Fundraisers have relied on Predictive Data Modeling to find new, responsive audiences to acquire customers.
-These prospect models, built by analyzing the responders to prior campaigns, combines art and science to successfully identify those likely to respond to offers.
+These prospect data models, built by analyzing the responders to prior campaigns, combines art and science to successfully identify those likely to respond to offers.

 Typically, once a Predictive Data Model is built, validated, and tested thoroughly, there is minimal maintenance required.
 Sometimes a high-performing model can be used successfully for years.
 We have seen such longevity behind many Predictive Data Models because a simple, underlying assumption has held true – the profile of the responder to a given offer or product type has remained stable.
 Demographic attributes, motivations, buying history and lifestyle habits that characterize a typical responder have remained relatively constant, and therefore predictable.